The Looking Glass War (film)

-The Looking Glass War is a 1970 British neo-noir action-thriller film directed by Frank Pierson based on the 1965 novel by John le Carré The Looking Glass War.
+The Looking Glass War is a 1970 British spy thriller film directed by Frank Pierson based on the 1965 novel by John le Carré The Looking Glass War.

 Plot

-After an MI6 agent carrying a roll of film containing flyover photographs of the East German town of Kalkstadt is found dead and the film goes missing, MI6 concludes he was killed by the Stasi to cover up the presence of a new rocket system based on the V-2.
+After an MI6 agent carrying a roll of film containing flyover photographs of the East German town of Kalkstadt is found dead and the film goes missing, MI6 conclude he was killed by the Stasi to cover up the presence of a new rocket system based on the V-2.
 The rocket was previously spotted in vague, on-the-ground photos, and if real, its existence would be a violation of international agreements.
-A source entices MI6 with another set of photos that conclusively confirms the rocket's existence, and only after receiving payment does he reveal that the photos are being held in Kalkstadt itself by his father.
-MI6 members John Avery, Haldane, and their superior LeClerc hatch a plan to retrieve the photos and verify the rocket by sending a lone operative over the East German border to Kalkstadt.
+A source entices MI6 with another set of photographs that conclusively confirm the rocket's existence, and only after receiving payment does he reveal that the photographs are being held in Kalkstadt itself by his father.
+MI6 members John Avery, Haldane, and their superior LeClerc hatch a plan to retrieve the photographs and to verify the rocket by sending a lone operative over the East German border to Kalkstadt.
 Polish defector Leiser, who illegally entered England to be with a woman who is bearing his child, is vetted for the role by MI6 and offered UK citizenship if he agrees to work for them.
-Leiser accepts to be with his child.
+Leiser accepts, to be with his child.

-Leiser is quickly trained in self-defense and survival skills at an MI6 safehouse, and taught how to use a portable radio transmitter to send coded messages.
+Leiser is quickly trained in self-defence and survival skills at an MI6 safehouse, and taught how to use a portable radio transmitter to send coded messages.
 Not long before the mission, however, he briefly escapes his handlers to meet with his girlfriend.
 When she tells him that she had their child aborted, Leiser is deeply distraught and loses the motivation to carry out the mission, but changes his mind after bonding with Avery over a night of drinking.
 Leiser crosses the border into East Germany under cover of night, while the MI6 agents monitor for his radio messages from a West German cabin.
 On the way in, Leiser cuts his hand badly on the barbed wire fence and is forced to kill a young East German border guard who sees him.
 In the morning, the dead border guard is discovered and becomes a major news story.